 When comparing Geany vs Spyder, the Slant community recommends Spyder for most people.
-In the question“What are the best IDEs or editors for Python?”
-Spyder is ranked 7th while Geany is ranked 9th.
+In the question“What are the best Python IDEs or editors?”
+Spyder is ranked 7th while Geany is ranked 11th.
 The most important reason people chose Spyder is:

 Ranked in these QuestionsQuestion Ranking

 Pro Light and fast

 Geany is very lightweight thanks to the smaller offering of features.